Everything you need to know about the Royal Palace of Madrid entrances

 Once you get to the Royal Palace of Madrid, you will see a large gate.
 Walk through this gate and towards the cathedral entrance.
 You’ll notice two entrances - one on the left and one on the right.
 For online reservations, the entry is through the left door, and for visitors who need to purchase tickets, the entry is through the right door.
 If you’ve booked a guided tour, you can use the left door to enter the palace.

-Plan Your Visit to the Royal Palace of MadridRoyal Palace of Madrid Tickets & Tours
+Plan Your Visit to the Royal Palace of Madrid

-Frequently Asked Questions About the Royal Palace of Madrid Entrances
+Frequently asked questions about the Royal Palace of Madrid entrances

-A. The Royal Palace of Madrid is situated in the western part of central Madrid on Bailén Street.
+The Royal Palace of Madrid is situated in the western part of central Madrid on Bailén Street.

-A. There are two main Royal Palace of Madrid entrances.
+Royal Palace of Madrid Tours